ploneintranet/ploneintranet/docs/development/patterns.rst

 In order to have your pattern available in Plone Intranet it needs to be installable via bower and hooked into the build.

+In addition you may want to set up a standalone build for testing and demoing - see :ref:`standalone-build` for this.

 We manage our bower dependencies in ``ploneintranet.theme``.

 Using bower to make the pattern available